NateWr/restaurant-reservations/lib/simple-admin-pages/README.md

 ## Usage

-Here's a simple example of how you can use this library to create an admin page.
+Here's an example of how you can use this library to create an admin page.

 ```
 	// Instantiate the Simple Admin Library
 	require_once( 'path/to/simple-admin-pages/simple-admin-pages.php' );
 	$sap = sap_initialize_library(
 		array(
-			'version'		=> '2.0.a.10', // Version of the library
+			'version'		=> '2.0', // Version of the library
 			'lib_url'		=> PLUGIN_URL . '/lib/simple-admin-pages/', // URL path to sap library
 		)
 	);